JuanMoya/Chipathon2025_gf180/gf180_examples/inverter/xschem/README.md

    <img src="./img/RO_tb.png" width="600" />
 </p>

-In the figure below, it is possible to check the code used to plot the 3 phases of the ring oscillator **plot n1 x1.n2 x1.n3**.
-Look that nodes n2 and n3 are internal nodes, thus, to plot them it is necessary to indicate that they are internal nodes inside the x1 symbol, which corresponds to the ring oscillator symbol.
+The figure below shows the code used to plot the three phases of the ring oscillator: **plot n1 x1.n2 x1.n3**.
+Note that nodes n2 and n3 are internal nodes.
+To plot them, indicate that they are internal nodes inside the x1 symbol, which corresponds to the ring oscillator symbol.

  <p align="center">
    <img src="./img/RO_simulation.png" width="600" />